teremich/teameet/README.md

 - clone the github repo
 - rename the example.env file to .env and fill in the right values
 - optionally change the username, password & postgresql-port in the docker-compose.yml file
-- instead of running the postgresql and redis databases in a docker container you can do it yourself
+- instead of running the postgresql and redis databases in a docker container you can set it up yourself
 - run following commands:
     - setting up the databases:
         - `docker compose up` (the easiest way to get the databases running)